thuychang404/moodboard-ai/README.md

 ---

 ## Version History

+- **v1.3.1**
+  - Fix issue "Playlist Position": In front end, when click Show playlist, a list of songs will apear below the main card (which is not supposed to be there).
+Fixed: the correct position is under the Show playlist button.
+  - Fix issue "useEffect warning": In front end, when run "npm start", warnings show up.
+Turn out useEffect missed dependencies: isMuted, volume, isPlaying.
+Fixed: add isMuted, volume, isPlaying to useEffect.

+- **v1.3.0**
+  Added new feature: now user will get a mood-based playlist whenever they generate a moodboard.
+Logged-in users only.

+- **v1.2.0**
+  Added new feature: users who have already logged in can now use voice-to-text feature.

 - **v1.1.0**
   Added new feature: users can now log in using their Gmail account.
 This version also includes integration with Authience services for enhanced authentication and many other features.